 Minimizes Serious Falls

-This tells you the percentage of residents that have had a fall leading to serious injury.
+This indicates the percentage of residents who sustained a fall leading to major injury.

 Minimizes Urinary Tract Infections